GSS-Cogs/csvw-example/index.md

 For ease of use, csvw uses a system of known prefixes to define fields without cluttering files with endless url references.

-To make us of this pre-defined context you include the `@context` key in your csvw file, example:
+To make use of this pre-defined context you include the `@context` key in your csvw file, example:

 ```json
 "@context": [